nishkohli96/eslint-config/README.md

 # @nish1896/eslint-config

-**[eslint](https://eslint.org/), [stylistic](https://eslint.style/), [typescript](https://www.typescriptlang.org/) and [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) rules to help you and fellow developers follow the industry-recommended coding practices for easier readability, maintenance and productivity!**
+**A set of developer-friendly [eslint](https://eslint.org/), [stylistic](https://eslint.style/), [typescript](https://www.typescriptlang.org/) and [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) configuration rules to help you and fellow developers follow the industry-recommended coding practices for easier readability, maintenance and productivity !**

 The usage of [eslint-stylistic](https://eslint.style/) over [prettier](https://prettier.io/) will give you additional options to format your code and hopefully avoid conflict of rules between `eslint` and `prettier` for which you additionally had to install [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier).

 On running `eslint --fix`, some of the rules imported from this config will give you a warning ⚠️ indicating that the code issue may be ignored while the rules triggering an error ❌ will discourage you to avoid that coding practice.
+It's okay to have a few warnings when developing, but they should be taken care of when pushing your code for production.

 This config extends the following plugins -
 - [eslint/recommended](https://eslint.org/docs/latest/rules/)